-At the conclusion of time period three, June 2022, the following progress was made in each of the five key domains:
+At the conclusion of time period three, June 2023, the following progress was made in each of the five key domains:

-- Approaches to Learning: All seven outcome indicators in this domain had 85% or more of children meeting the expected developmental norm with an overall domain average of 92%. - Social-Emotional Development: Six of seven outcome indicators were at 85% or more children meeting the expected developmental norm.
-The overall domain average was 83%. - Language and Literacy: 14 of 18 outcome indicators in this domain had 85% or more of the children meeting the expected developmental normal.
-The overall domain average was 87%. - Cognition: Of the 13 outcome indicators in this domain 5 were at 85% or more with an overall domain average of 79%. - Perceptual, Motor, and Physical Development: 100% of the indicators in this domain were at 85% or more.
+- Approaches to Learning: All seven outcome indicators in this domain had 85% or more of children meeting the expected developmental norm with an overall domain average of 92%. - Social-Emotional Development: Four of seven outcome indicators were at 85% or more children meeting the expected developmental norm.
+The overall domain average was 85%, a slight increase over the prior year. - Language and Literacy: 14 of 18 outcome indicators in this domain had 85% or more of the children meeting the expected developmental normal.
+The overall domain average was 92%, also a slight improvement over the prior year. - Cognition: Of the 13 outcome indicators in this domain 7 were at 85% (the prior year was only 5) or more with an overall domain average of 84% which was also an increase over 2022-23 year end results. - Perceptual, Motor, and Physical Development: 100% of the indicators in this domain were at 85% or more.
 The overall domain average was 94%.